 Bronchiectasis is an abnormal widening of one or more airways.
-Extra mucus is made in the abnormal airways which is prone to infection.
-The main symptom is a cough which produces a lot of sputum.
-Treatment often includes regular physiotherapy and courses of antibiotics.
+Extra mucus is made in the abnormal airways.
+This collection of mucus is more prone to infection.
+The main symptom is a cough which produces a lot of phlegm (sputum).
+Treatment often includes regular physiotherapy and courses of antibiotic medication.
 Long-term antibiotic treatment is needed in some cases.
 Inhalers are sometimes used.
 Surgery is occasionally needed.
 You should not smoke as smoking can make things worse.
-Immunisation against flu and pneumococcus are advised.
+Immunisation against flu and pneumococcus is advised.

 Understanding the airways

 Air passes into the lungs via the windpipe (trachea) which divides into a series of branching airways called bronchi.

 Air passes from the bronchi into millions of tiny air sacs (alveoli).
 Oxygen from the air is passed into the bloodstream through the thin walls of the alveoli.

 Tiny glands in the lining of the airways make a small amount of mucus.
 The mucus keeps the airways moist but also traps any dust and dirt in the inhaled air.
 There are many tiny hairs (cilia) on the surface of the cells lining the airways.
 The millions of cilia lining the airways sweep the mucus to the back of the throat to form phlegm (sputum) which is swallowed.
 Coughing also helps to clear the airways.

 Bronchiectasis is a permanent abnormal widening (dilation) in one or more of the airways (bronchi).
 Extra mucus tends to form and pool in the parts of the airways that are widened.
 Widened airways with extra mucus are prone to infection.

 The extent of bronchiectasis can vary greatly.
 There may be only one section of one airway that is widened and abnormal.
 At the other extreme, many airways may be widened.
 Many affected people fall somewhere between these extremes.